Higher Vector Bundles: Splitting higher vector bundles

 \begin{corollary} The semi-direct product sets a 1-1 correspondence between representations up to homotopy $R: G\action E$ (modulo strict isomorphisms) and higher vector bundles $q: V\to G$ coupled with a normal weakly flat cleavage $C$ (modulo flat isomorphisms). \end{corollary}

-When splitting a higher vector bundle $q:V\to G$, while $R_0$ is canonical, the higher operators $R_n$ may depend on the choice of $C$.
+Our final goal is to upgrade this correspondence to an equivalence of categories.
+Note that when splitting a higher vector bundle $q:V\to G$, while $R_0$ is canonical, the higher operators $R_n$ may depend on the choice of $C$.
 The dependence of $R$ on the cleavage $C$ can be framed within the problem of studying when a morphism $\phi:(G\ltimes E)\to (G\ltimes E')$ is in the image of $\ltimes$.